GibsonLab-GT/All-but-One/README.txt

 I.) Input:

-	Genotype data for each IBD gene of interest in the form of PLINK files for the CAGE dataset are located in the "genotype" directory.
-For each gene of interested, a region of TSS +/-500 Mb was obtained.
-For each gene of interest, a probe was utilized to quantify gene expression - some genes have one probe, some have multiple.
-The microarray measurements for each gene/probe and individual are listed in the "phenotype_for_chosen_genes" file.
-These scripts are required to run the pipeline, along with PLINK (PLINKv1.9 is already loaded in this directory):
+	Genotype data for each gene of interest in the form of PLINK files located in a "genotype" directory.
+Any phenotype data must be called "phenotype_for_chosen"genes" and structured as:

+	chr
+	gene
+	probe/misc
+	quantitative phenotypic value

+	These scripts are required to run the pipeline, along with PLINK.
+PLINKv1.9 can be accessed and downloaded here: https://www.cog-genomics.org/plink/

 	i.) plink_wrapper.sh
 	ii.) extract_phenotypes.sh